marcello-oliveira/whatsapp-audio-speed-controller/README.md

 3. Upload the extension folder by clicking on "Load unpacked" and pointing to the extension folder direction.
 4. If unable, enable the extension.
 5. The buttons should appear on the browser as shown on the picture above.

+this repo is a fork from <a href="https://github.com/alexguimenti/whatsappAudioSpeedChanger" target="_blank">alexguimenti/whatsappAudioSpeedChanger</a>